 - 1. Disconnect the servo horn from the steering servo. - 2.
 Connect the steering servo to channel 1 on the receiver.
 Connect the electronic speed control (ESC) to channel 2. - 3.
 Place fresh "AA" batteries in the transmitter and turn the transmitter power switch on. - 4.
-Turn the steering trim adjustment on the transmitter to the center "0" position. - Elevate the model on a block or stand so that all of the tires are off the ground.
-Connect a fresh battery pack to the speed control and turn on the ESC (see page 18).
-The servo will automatically jump to its center position.

-- 6. Turn off the power to the model followed by the transmitter.
+Turn the steering trim adjustment on the transmitter to the center "0" position. - 5.
+Elevate the rear wheels of the model.
+Connect a fresh 7.2V battery pack to the speed control and turn on the ESC (see page 18).
+The servo will automatically jump to its center position. - 6.
+Turn off the power to the model followed by the transmitter.
 The servo horn is now ready to be installed. - 7.
 Be careful not to move the servo shaft when installing the servo horn.
-Readjust the ESC as described in the "Adjusting the Electronic Speed Control" section.
+Readjust the ESC as described in the "Adjusting the Speed Control" section.